 Fundamental probabilistic models and applications of industrial engineering; overview of probability and distributions, stochastic processes and Markov chains, queuing theory, inventory theory, decision theory under uncertainty, and elements of risk management.
 Prerequisites: STAT:2020.
 Corequisites: ISE:3700.

-ISE:3660 Data Analytics with R 3 s.h.
+ISE:3660 Data Analytics With R 3 s.h.

 Basics of data analytics and data mining; how to implement a variety of popular data mining methods in R to tackle business and engineering problems; focus on process of turning raw data into intelligent decisions and algorithms commonly used to build predictive models and find relevant patterns in data.
 Prerequisites: STAT:2020.